netdata/netdata/health/REFERENCE.md

 The Agent uses a few files in parallel for its health watchdog service.

 -   `netdata.conf`: The Agent's main configuration file contains a `[health]` section.
-In this section, you can disable health monitoring altogether, run health checks more or less often, and more.
-See [daemon configuration](/docs/agent/daemon/config/#health-section-options) for details.
+You can disable health monitoring altogether, run health checks more or less often, and more.
+See [daemon configuration](/docs/agent/daemon/config/#health-section-options) for a table of all the available settings, their default values, and what they control.
 -   `health.d/*.conf`: Individual health entitiy files are organized under the `health.d` directory.
 You should edit these files using the `edit-config` script.
 For example: `sudo ./edit-config health.d/cpu.conf`.